We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Many modern vacuum cleaners are bagless, but if you prefer a bagged vacuum to keep dust and allergens trapped even as you empty it, the Kenmore Elite Pet & Allergy Friendly Upright Vacuum is a great option.
 This model is certified by the Asthma and Allergy Foundation of America, so you know it’s a strong choice for allergy season and everyday life.

 This vacuum’s motor system has more power than the average upright, and the brush head has five height adjustments so you can efficiently clean thick carpets and hard floors.
 It even switches off the rotating head when cleaning bare floors to avoid spitting larger debris, while still maintaining full suction.
-Along with the HEPA filter to capture microscopic particles, there's an infrared dirt sensor that detects dust and dirt you might not be able to see.

 This model is on the heavier side, weighing in at 20 pounds (the heaviest on our list), which might make it difficult to clean stairs in your home.
 However, we appreciate its pet-friendly tool, the Pet HandiMate, which makes cleaning pet hair off upholstery much easier, and could easily be used to tackle stairs with the addition of the extension wand.